melvinquick/windows-config-files/Alacritty/README.md

-To use this config for Alacritty, please put it in this location: %APPDATA%\Alacritty\
+To use these configs for Alacritty, please put them in this location: %APPDATA%\Alacritty\